 BY DR. SUMAN KUMAR REGMI

-Export incentive is a vast subject covering as it has virtually limitless possibilities in the realms of financial and other assistance given to exporters.
+The export incentive is a vast subject covering as it has virtually limitless possibilities in the realms of financial and other assistance given to exporters.
 One way of gaining insight into some of the consequences of export incentives is to study some of the schemes already implemented which would illustrate some of the differences possible and often accounted for by different levels of development of the countries concerned.
-There are many export incentives schemes operated by different governments and countries which embody that could be termed as ‘intangible incentives’ and at the same time, some of these will be forwarded later if time demands, our main concentration will be on incentive of a tangible nature.
-We can take lessons from Indian experience in export sector.
+There are many export incentives schemes operated by different governments which embody that could be termed as ‘intangible incentives’ and at the same time, some of these will be forwarded later if time demands, our main concentration will be on incentive of a tangible nature.